cloud-gov/cg-site/content/updates/2017-08-21-max-gov-migration-instructions.md

 Though we currently use multi-factor authentication for all cloud.gov accounts, switching to MAX accounts enables agencies which require PIV/CAC cards for login to use cloud.gov more easily.
 MAX also makes it easier for agencies to meet their own compliance requirements for users of cloud.gov by implementing single sign-on with agency services.
 For most users, this will provide a better user experience by not having a separate login and second factor to keep track of for cloud.gov.

+If you have questions about logging into cloud.gov, please email us.
+For questions about MAX.gov and setting up your account, contact OMB MAX directly.
 We appreciate your patience and cooperation as we work to implement MAX authentication with cloud.gov.